 Where possible I like to work with local materials and my stock usually includes sycamore, pear, plum, laburnum, holly and boxwood.
 I also use local timber suppliers for hardwoods although my spruce for soundboards comes from specialist suppliers.

 Later in life, my grandfather was also a violin maker and repairer and left me all his tools, notes and books.
-I now have over 25 years of experience in building a variety stringed instruments and, as well as my advertised models, I am always happy to take on any serious challenge!
+I now have over 25 years of experience in building a variety stringed instruments.

 Among others both in the UK and abroad, my instruments are played by: Giles Lewin, Susanna Pell & William Lyons (The Dufay Collective) Hazel Brooks (Trobairitz, Concanentes, The Boston Camerata) Rebecca Austen-Brown (Mediva, Tintagel) Nancy Hadden (Circa 1500) Al Cofrin (Istanpitta) José Manuel Hernandez (Trio Baryton de Madrid).